marc-bolle/Enron_Case_Fraud_Identification/README.md

 <p>As we can see, there is a high number of true negative (TN).</p>

 <h3>5.3 Fit the model</h3>
-<p>I can now fit our logistic regression with the best parameters found by GridSearchCV.</p>
+<p>I can now fit the logistic regression with the best parameters found by GridSearchCV.</p>

 <p align="center">
   <img src="https://github.com/marc-bolle/Enron_Case_Fraud_Identification/blob/main/tools/images/fit_model.jpg">
 </p>

 <h2>Task 6: Dump and evaluate the classifier</h2>
-<p>I run the tester.py script to evaluate our model.
+<p>I run the tester.py script to evaluate the model.
 The results are the following:</p>

 <p align="center">
   <img src="https://github.com/marc-bolle/Enron_Case_Fraud_Identification/blob/main/tools/images/model_evaluation.jpg">
 </p>

 <h2>Conclusion</h2>
-<p>SelectKBest has identified 5 features that are the most meaningful ones to predict whether or not an employee is POI: 'bonus_to_total', 'deferred_income', 'bonus', 'fraction_shared_poi' and 'message_shared_fraction'.</p>
+<p>SelectKBest has identified 5 features that are the most meaningful ones to predict whether or not an employee is POI: <i>'bonus_to_total', 'deferred_income', 'bonus', 'fraction_shared_poi' and 'message_shared_fraction'</i>.</p>
 <p>I have chosen the logistic regression classifier since it has the highest precision and recall scores.</p>
 <p>After performing a multi-metric evaluation on cross_val_score and GridSearchCV to find the best parameters, I fitted the logistic regression on the data.
 It has an <strong>accuracy score of 0.82</strong>, a <strong>precision of 0.42</strong>, a <strong>recall of 0.66</strong> and a <strong>f1 score of 0.59</strong>.</p>
 <p>Even though these scores seem low, they are actually high considering the very small size of the dataset.
 This model can roughly predict whether an employee is suspicious or not.
 Nevertheless, there are undoubtedly improvements to be made. <strong>If you have any comments or suggestions, please let me know.</strong></p>